-Effective for the fiscal year 2019, Article 1 (1080) of Law n.
-145 of December 30, 2018, ("Budget Law 2019") abolished the Allowance for Corporate Equity ("A.C.E."), which provided a notional interest deduction for the increases in equity after 2010.335 Under a grandfathering rule, the amount of A.C.E. that exceeds the net taxable income of the year 2018 can be carried forward and used to offset the net tax base of a subsequent tax period, or it can be converted into a tax credit equal to 24% of the notional yield to offset the I.R.A.P. due for each five succeeding tax years.
+In order to encourage companies to strengthen their financial structure by using equity rather than debt, Article 1 (287) of the Law dated December 30, 2019, n.
+160 re-introduced the Allowance for Corporate Equity ("A.C.E.") governed by Law Decree of December 6, 2011, n.
+201. Under the A.C.E. regime, a notional return on the increase in equity generated after 2010 may be deducted from total net income if it is derived from capital contributions and the retention of earnings.
+The amount of A.C.E. that exceeds the net taxable income of the year can be carried forward and used to offset the net taxable base of a subsequent tax period, or it can be converted into a tax credit equal to 24% of the notional yield to offset (in five equal annual installments) the I.R.A.P. due for each tax year.